 ShipBob ensured that all fulfillment center employees wore mandatory PPE, social distancing was enforced, and other additional precautionary measures were put in place.

 ShipBob required all employees to be masked and at least remain six feet apart at any given time.
 We also took precautions to properly disinfect the surfaces.
 Furthermore, we added a Hazard (or Hero) Pay during the pandemic to increase the wages of those working in the warehouses.

 2. FDA-certified warehouses

-Additionally, all of ShipBob’s fulfilment centres are FDA-certified warehouses.
-This allows us to safely store non-perishable food and beverage, vitamins and supplements, and other types of specialized items for fulfilment.
+Additionally, all of ShipBob’s fulfillment centers are FDA-certified warehouses.
+This allows us to safely store non-perishable food and beverage, vitamins and supplements, and other types of specialized items for fulfillment.

 With locations across the country (and globe), ShipBob can easily support products across many verticals and industries.